 Signs of Teen Drug Use and Alcohol Use

 Teen drug and alcohol use can cause your teen to become verbally abusive and aggressive.
 They could become destructive and destroy things in your home.
 Another of the signs of teen alcohol use or drug use is when your teen withdraws from family and friends and spends a lot of time alone.
 Sudden unwanted behavior in school can be indicative of teen addiction.
 Depression, anxiety, ADHD, and other mental health conditions can lead to drug use as a way to cope.
 Further signs of teen drug use or alcohol use include:

 - Changes in physical appearance, including changes in weight

 - Problems at work or school

 - Mood changes

 The Fort Worth Recovery umbrella covers medically supervised detox, as well as residential programs for men and women alike.
-Our programs are abstinence-based and combine a 12-step approach with a strong mental health component, integrating cutting-edge techniques such as Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Eye Movement Desensitization and Reprocessing Therapy (EMDR), Somatic Experiencing, and Motivational Interviewing.
-For more information or to start your healing journey, please fill out a contact request form and one of our recovery experts will connect with you shortly.
+Our programs are abstinence-based and combine a 12-step approach with a strong mental health component, integrating cutting-edge techniques such as cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), eye movement desensitization, and reprocessing therapy (EMDR), somatic experiencing, and motivational interviewing.
+For more information or to start your healing journey, please fill out a contact request form or call 844.332.1807, and one of our recovery experts will connect with you shortly.